francesco-sodano/itsarag/README.md

 Large language models are powerful language generators, but they don't know everything about the world.
 RAG (Retrieval Augmented Generation) combines the power of large language models with the knowledge of a search engine.
 This allows you to ask questions of your own data, and get answers that are relevant to the context of your question.

-**IT'S A RAG** Hackathon is your opportunity to get deep into RAG and start building RAG yourself: The challenges are designed to be completed in order and their increase their complexity as you progress through them.
+**IT'S A RAG** Hackathon is your opportunity to get deep into RAG and start building RAG yourself: The challenges are designed to be completed sequentially and complexity is increased as progress is made.

-This hackathon is designed to help you learn and grow your skills in the field of AI and RAGs: you will learn how to build RAG apps on top of Azure AI in multiple models (Open AI / Phi-3.5) with multiple retrievers (AI Search, Azure SQL) with a defined Dataset or even your own data sources!
+This hackathon is designed to help you learn and grow your skills in the field of AI and RAGs, how to build RAG apps on top of Azure AI in multiple models (Open AI / Phi-3.5) and multiple retrievers (AI Search, Azure SQL) using predefined Dataset or even your own data sources.

 You'll learn about a popular framework, LangChain, plus the latest technology, like agents and multi modal.

-> This Hackathon is providing a selection of datasets to be used **BUT** you can bring your own data instead.
+> This Hackathon is providing a selection of datasets to be used **OR** you can bring your own data instead.

 A bit more of a deep-dive on topics?
 Through the course of the hackathon, you will learn how to: